 After a backlash, most of these fees were reduced or eliminated, but CTA retail outlets were still allowed to charge Ventra card holders a fee of up to $4.95 to load cash on the debit sides of their cards.
 So maybe it is for the best that the CTA is getting out of the bank card business.StreetsBlog Chicago December 2017

 Let’s hope the OMNY card issuer and MTA do a better job of hiding their white-label OMNY prepaid debit card fees.
 Because let’s face it, even though OMNY card is ‘closed loop’ it still uses the same EMV payment network that open loop cards do.
-I call it faux closed loop because OMNY doesn’t process their own fare payments, nor does OMNY as yet offer commuter passes, student discounts, etc. And OMNY station kiosks that have yet to be installed will be modified ATM machines that take money instead of dispensing it.
+I call it faux closed loop because OMNY doesn’t process their own fare payments, nor does OMNY (as of this writing) offer commuter passes, student discounts, etc. OMNY station kiosks that have yet to be installed will likely be modified ATM machines that take money instead of dispensing it.

-When you carefully analyze the different systems and Express Mode transit support listed on the Where you can ride transit using Apple Pay support page, one condition becomes clear: current transit systems do not support Apple Pay Transit cards and EMV Express Transit when the system uses both MIFARE and EMV open loop.
-It’s a choice between supporting one or the other, not both.
-I suspect Apple does this because of the complexity supporting MIFARE and EMV mixed mode operations on the same transit system.
+When you carefully analyze the different systems and Express Transit mode support listed on the Where you can ride transit using Apple Pay support page, one condition becomes clear: current transit systems do not support Apple Pay Transit cards and EMV Express Transit when the system uses both MIFARE and EMV open loop.
+It a choice between supporting one or the other, not both.
+Apple Pay Ventra illustrates the problem: it has Express Mode for the EMV Ventra card in Wallet but not for regular EMV Wallet payment cards.

 After OMNY card is launched on Apple Pay and Google Pay, the next OMNY challenge will be integrating Metro-North and LIRR commuter rail ticketing.
 A difficult task as none of the train line are equipped with NFC card readers.
 MTA has yet to unveil any commuter rail ticketing integration details.
-Ventra has the same problem, commuter rail ticketing remains the age old conductor visual inspection, no tap and go contactless for you.
-And as ever there are thorny open loop user data privacy issues.
+Ventra has the same problem, commuter rail ticketing remains the age old conductor visual inspection, no tap and go contactless.
+And OMNY will only be as strong as the other important transit pieces that can seamlessly fit into it over time: JFK, PATH, etc. Last but not least there are thorny open loop user data privacy issues.

-OMNY truly represents the state American public transit as it tries to get on board with mobile payments.
-Progress is good and welcome but a real next generation vision with meaningful forward development of American public transit will continue to be a confused mess despite endless broken promises to fix it…simply because people with money and means don’t use it.
-If they did, things would have been fixed long ago.
+OMNY truly represents the state of American public transit as it tries to get on board with mobile payments.
+Progress is good and welcome but instead of real meaningful development, American public transit will continue to be a confused mess of endless broken promises.
+This can’t change as long as America treats public transit as a subsidized welfare and jobs program instead of essential public infrastructure.